Great Books Council of San Francisco

 EMAIL IS AN ESSENTIAL COMMUNICATION TOOL IN MAINTAINING A GROUP

-Every month we send emails to members of the group to remind them of upcoming meetings.
+- We send monthly emails to group members to remind them of upcoming meetings.

-Monthly emails help you to maintain contact with members so they don't suddenly drop out of the group.
+- Monthly email messages help to maintain contact with members, making them less likely to drop out of the group suddenly.

-We include a scanned copy of the upcoming reading in the email because a few members choose not to buy the book.
+- In the monthly email messages, we attach a scanned copy of the upcoming reading, since some members choose not to buy the book.

-Starting a new group takes time, patience, and luck.
-However, it can be fun and satisfying.
+- Starting a new group takes time, patience, and luck, but it can be fun and satisfying.

-It is important to get help and advice from experienced Great Bookies when starting a group.
-It will shorten your learning curve.
+- Seeking help and advice from experienced Great Bookies when starting a group will shorten the learning curve.

-We found that, if given the opportunity, many people love to talk about great writing and belong to a Great Books Discussion Group.
-We just have to find these people.
+- Given the opportunity, many people love to talk about great writing and belong to a Great Books Discussion Group.
+We just have to find those people.

 [- Top of Page -] [- Return to Home Page -]